-The Portfolios' audited Financial Statements and Financial Highlights, including notes thereto, and the report of the Portfolios' Independent Registered Public Accounting Firm, Deloitte & Touche LLP, for the fiscal year ended December 31, 2019, are incorporated herein by reference.
-They are contained in the Portfolios' Annual Report to Shareholders, dated December 31, 2019, which is available upon request.
+The Portfolios' audited Financial Statements and Financial Highlights, including notes thereto, and the report of Deloitte & Touche LLP, the Portfolios' Independent Registered Public Accounting Firm for the fiscal year ended December 31, 2020, are incorporated herein by reference.
+They are contained in the Portfolios' Annual Report to Shareholders, dated December 31, 2020, which is available upon request.
+The Board has selected PricewaterhouseCoopers LLP, located at 2001 Market Street, Philadelphia, PA 19103, to serve as the current Independent Registered Public Accounting Firm for the Portfolios.